Origin of Life

 for the younger student!

-The question of the origin of life has long held high priority in the search for human understanding of the natural world.
-The "when," the "what" and the "how" continue to be elusive.
-Christians, Jews, and Muslims each affirm a creator God - the "who", but each Abrahamic branch has been unable to agree on the details.
-It is notable that Charles Darwin was very hesitant to speak about the origin of life in the period after his Origin of Species.
-At one early stage he spoke of a creator of the first life later he wrote about events occurring in a pond somewhere.
+The question of the origin of life has long held high priority in the search for understanding of the natural world.
+However, the "when," the "what" and the "how" continue to be elusive.
+It is notable that Charles Darwin was very hesitant to speak about the origin of life in the period after his Origin of Species (1859).
+At one early

-"...the extreme difficulty or rather impossibility of conceiving this immense and wonderful universe, including man with his capacity of looking far backwards and far into futurity, as the result of blind chance or necessity.
+.."the extreme difficulty or rather impossibility of conceiving this immense and wonderful universe, including man with his capacity of looking far backwards and far into futurity, as the result of blind chance or necessity.
 When thus reflecting I feel compelled to look to a First Cause having an intelligent mind in some degree analogous to that of man; and I deserve to be called a Theist."[1]

 He would later retreat from this position.
+However, historian James Moore argues:

-Origin of life studies is a limited field of research despite its profound impact on biology and human understanding of the natural world.
-Progress in this field is generally slow and sporadic, though it still draws the attention of many due to the eminence of the question being investigated.
-One plausible reason for the slow rate of progress is that it is difficult to obtain funding for research in this area, since practical commercial applications for the research are difficult to foresee.
-A few facts give insight into the conditions in which life may have emerged, but the mechanisms by which non-life became life are still elusive.
+Origin of life studies is a limited field of research despite its impact on biology and human understanding of the natural world.
+Progress in this field is generally slow and sporadic, though it occasionally hits the "evening news" due to the eminence of the question being investigated.
+One reason for the slow rate of progress is the difficulty in obtaining funding for this type of research in this area, since practical commercial applications are difficult to foresee.
+Another is the complexity of the processes

 Recent Headlines